 “Winter 1991.
 One morning, in a Moscow hospital, an old man was reading his newspaper in a magazine article related to the "medicine cake" affair. [...]
 He called a nurse and asked her to call inquiries and ask for contact details for Sergeï Kalninitch."

 American Head Charge’s 2001 debut The War of Art is an Album with a capital A. What Dark Side of the Moon did for prog, or OK Computer for alternative rock, The War of Art does for nu-metal, creating a series of songs in which every successive second seems to build on the one that came before it until you’re left a tiny ant beholding its massive scale.
 It is also-- at an hour and seven minutes-- very long and very intense, sometimes too intense to take all in one sitting.
-When that happens you’ve got this: “Just So You Know” “Just So You Know” covers The War of Art’s two modes - which are driving the tank and getting run over by it - in just 4 minutes.
-“Just So You Know” is AHC trying to write a pop song and succeeding spectacularly.
+When that happens you’ve got this.
+“Just So You Know” covers The War of Art’s two modes - driving the tank and getting run over by it - in just 4 minutes while AHC throw their all into writing a bona fide pop song.
 Imagine Faith No More’s Angel Dust snorted up the nose of Al Jourgenson, who’s not a military school dropout but a four star general.
 Sing along to the chorus!
 Delight in the sound effects!
 Thrill in the power of the middle-8 while you can!
 Because, before you know it, you’re thrown in front of the treads for a breakdown that brings everything down to a couple sonar blips and a twitchy bassline.
 Then, "PAUSE.
-SILENCE.
-ANOTHER MOMENT DROPPED OFF."
+SILENCE."
 Now you're being crushed, run over by 68 tons of military grade engineering; Cameron Heacock's Drill Sargent roar and a band that went from your team to enemy combatants in a snap.
-And all it was was something beautiful.

 See Also: Fear Factory "Edgecrusher", Filter "Columind", Velcra "War is Peace"